shaussler/TheoreticalUniverse/theoretical_universe/the_cartan_hodge_formalism/hodge_duality.rst

 .. {{{

-The Hodge dual is, in my opinion, often presented with unnecessary complexity, frequently involving from the outset a number of dimensions beyond three, varying metric signatures, and a formal mathematical approach.
-However, the concept is intuitive in the familiar three-dimensional space we live in, and from there, extending it to four-dimensional Minkowski space may become easier.
+The Hodge dual is in my opinion often presented with unnecessary complexity, frequently involving from the outset a number of dimensions beyond three, varying metric signatures, and a formal mathematical approach.
+However, the concept is very intuitive in the familiar three-dimensional space we live in, and from there, extending to four-dimensional Minkowski space may then be easier.

-In the first part of this article, I aim to simplify the presentation of the Hodge dual by focusing initially on three dimensions, making the concept more accessible.
-This discussion assumes the reader has a solid understanding of vector calculus and is familiar with Élie Cartan's differential forms.
+In the first part of this article, I tentatively simplify the concept of the Hodge dual by focusing on three dimensions.
+The second part presents the systematical calculation of the Hodge duals in Minkowski spacetime.
+This discussion assumes you, the reader, to have a solid understanding of vector calculus and familiarity with Élie Cartan's differential forms.

-The second part presents a practical method for calculating the Hodge dual using the Clifford product, which is then used to systematically calculated the Hodge duals in Minkowski spacetime.

-This article can be read independently, provided you are familiar with the prerequisites above.
-In this work, I use a toolbox of concepts and notation that I dub the Cartan-Hodge formalism.
-In this page the relevant bit of notation from this formalism is that basis vectors :math:`\mathbf{e}_μ` are noted with the partial derivative symbol :math:`∂_μ`:
+I generally use a toolbox of concepts and notation that I dub the Cartan-Hodge formalism.
+This article can however be read independently.
+In this page the relevant bit of notation from this Cartan-Hodge formalism is that basis vectors :math:`\mathbf{e}_μ` are noted with the partial derivative symbol :math:`∂_μ`:

 .. math::